noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 12/8/2021 22:45 **Aurora** doesn't allow me to do some hamradio because she destroy my auditory cortex with this electromagnetic weapon.
 The only think that I want to do is to put her in jail for life.
 Fucking engineer of the human trade network.
 Fuck off.
 "This is a game (for game she calls the European human trade application programmed upon the victim head) where the victim death, like all the others you will die".
 This moron is the person that program the systematic destruction of the life of the victims, she has killed people inside this.
 Why she does it?
 For money, for her work, for probably a lot of mental sickness that she has from she was a children.

+- 13/8/2021 05:38 **Aurora** doing dream manipulation to me.
+The result is that she is doing heavy death treat to me using those arguments: Russian mafia, Cosa Nostra, treats of white.
+She says that she will take away the property in via Era was seriously threatening my family with death.

   ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)